overture-stack/website/markdown/documentation/arranger/installation/configuration/es.md

 title: Supplying an Index Mapping
 ---

 Now that installation is complete, we need to configure and supply an index mapping to Elasticsearch.
-This index mapping will complete Elasticsearchs setup and link the Index to the Arranger Server.
+This index mapping will complete Elasticsearch's setup and link the Index to the Arranger Server.

 # Using the Default Index Mapping